GINGER594/Sin3D/README.md

 Sin3D is a lightweight MonoGame extension library designed to reduce boilerplate and make creating 3D games feel as simple as working in 2D.

-It provides clean, high-level abstractions for cameras, rendering, models, and collision detection — without hiding or replacing MonoGame’s core concepts.
+It provides clean, high-level abstractions for cameras, rendering, models, and collision detection — without hiding or replacing MonoGame’s core.

 ---